coffee makers icon

 Prefer to shop direct?
 Check DeLonghi’s Availability

-For us, the Rivelia has toppled the Dinamica Plus as the best DeLonghi espresso machine thanks to some great new features.
-It feels more intuitive and modern, whilst still delivering fantastic espresso and milk – the things that matter most.
+For us, the Rivelia toppled the Dinamica Plus as the best DeLonghi espresso machine thanks to some great new features.
+It feels more intuitive and modern, whilst still delivering fantastic espresso and milk.

 It ticks all the boxes of what most people are looking for in a super-automatic: tasty coffee, great milk texture, easy to use and clean, sleek looks, and not too expensive.
 This is for people who want high-quality coffee without a learning curve.